LumoSQL/lumosql/README.md

 <a name="build-environment-and-dependencies"></a>
 ## Build Environment and Dependencies

-Most developers already have the required minimum of git and core *ix development tools.
+Most developers already have the required minimum of git and core unix-style development tools.
 SQLite has very few dependencies (mostly Tcl), and LumoSQL adds one Perl-based processing tool.